 Easy oven-baked whole chicken quarters with a spicy barbecue seasoning is about to become your favourite way to prepare chicken.
 It’s so easy too!
 All you do is whisk together olive oil and spices, baste chicken and bake until ready to eat!
 You might want to consider doubling the recipe!

 Who doesn’t love an easy recipe like these Oven Baked Spicy Barbecue Chicken Quarters?
 I’m not one to shy away from a delicious and simple recipe.
-And, I know I have many readers who are moms or dads of little ones who get home from an after-school practice and have to head out to another practice, recital, or rehearsal at least one or two nights each week.
+I know I have many readers who are moms or dads of little ones.
+Those same parents get home from work and have to head out to practice, recital, or rehearsal.
+It makes for a long day and a hectic night.

 This recipe is for people like you.
 I also know that I have readers who don’t have kids to worry about, but like to prepare a home-cooked meal every night for their significant other or spouse.
 This recipe is for people like you too.

 There are also those of you who are single and like it that way, but love to experiment in the kitchen.
 There’s those of you who are on a budget and trying to save money on groceries.
 There’s also those of you who, like me, would much rather dark chicken meat over white meat any day!
 This recipe is for all of you!

 I grew up in a home where chicken quarters were a main that was served at least once per week.
 My mom used to pile a bunch of the chicken quarters into one of those old-fashioned enamel roasting pans.
 She’s roughly chop up an onion, add a little bit of salt and pepper and roast the chicken until ready to serve.
 It was simple, but it was always so good with her homemade chicken gravy, mashed potatoes, and peas.